 - Build relationships so you understand their needs. - Encourage them to identify their club's needs. - Encourage club officers to create My Rotary accounts. - Help them develop or refine their club goals and enter them in Rotary Club Central. - Make sure current club officers add incoming club officers to My Rotary or their club management system.
-(You'll receive a list from Rotary in March of club officers who haven't been reported.) - Club officers should be reported by 1 February for the following year. - Club presidents, secretaries, treasurers, Foundation chairs, and membership chairs can add new officers. - Discuss how the district and your clubs will manage online membership leads.
+(You'll receive a list from Rotary in March of club officers who haven't been reported.) - o Club officers should be reported by 1 February for the following year. - Current club officers can add new officers. - Discuss how the district and your clubs will manage online membership leads.